davidmalcolm/gcc-python-plugin/docs/options.rst

       (string) The help text for this option (e.g. "Warn about uninitialized automatic variables")

+   .. py:attribute:: is_enabled

+      (bool) Is this option enabled?

+      .. note:: Unfortunately, for many options, the internal implementation makes it difficult to extract this.
+The plugin will raise a `NotImplementedError` exception when querying this attribute for such an option.

+	 Calling :py:meth:`gcc.warning` with such an option will lead to GCC's warning machinery treating the option as enabled and emitting a warning, regardless of whether or not the option was actually enabled.

+	 It appears that this must be fixed on an option-by-option basis within the plugin.

    .. py:attribute:: is_driver

       (bool) Is this a driver option?